Michael Oku: Revolution Pro Wrestling (2018–present)

 Oku ended up winning the 2023 RevPro Revolution Rumble, earning a match for the Undisputed British Heavyweight Championship, which he won by defeating Great-O-Khan on July 7, 2023, at Epic Encounter.
 Oku made his first title defence on August 26 at RevPro 11th Anniversary Show, defeating Trent Seven.
 On September 23, Oku made another defence, defeating Hechicero at RevPro/CMLL Fantastica Mania UK night 2.
 On October 23 at British J-Cup, Oku defended his title against Gabe Kidd.
 A month later, Oku defended his title against Luke Jacobs and made his final title defence of the year, against Zack Gibson.

 Oku made his first title defence of 2024, defeating Will Ospreay at High Stakes, in Ospreay's final match with the company.

 At RevPro Summer Sizzler 2024, Oku unsuccessfully challenged MJF for the AEW American Championship.
 On August 24 at RevPro 12th Anniversary Show, Oku lost the Undisputed British Heavyweight Championship to Luke Jacobs, ending his reign at 412 days.
 He regained the title on December 21 at Uprising.
 On July 25, 2025, at Summer Sizzler, Oku lost the title to Ricky Knight Jr, ending his second reign at 216 days.

+On June 7, 2026 at Live in London 108, he defeated Jay Joshua to win his third Undisputed British Heavyweight Championship, but lost the title to Connor Mills two months later on August 29 at RevPro's 14th Anniversary Show.